How to manage hair loss due to stress?

 Hair mass

-The treatment for hair mass from D-LAB combines 3 formulas in a Hair Mass Program, to target the hormonal and nerve causes of hair loss, which are very common in cases of chronic stress, intense fatigue, or thyroid imbalances.
+The hair mass treatment from D-LAB combines 3 formulas in a Hair Mass Program, to target the hormonal and nervous causes of hair loss, very common in cases of chronic stress, intense fatigue, or thyroid imbalances.

 1. Balance Activator